 Whether you’re trying to quit alcohol completely or just want to reign in your alcohol consumption for the weekend, this list is packed full of activities that will help keep your mind off the booze.

-- Do some arts and crafts – Whether it’s painting, drawing or scrapbooking, crafts are a great way to unleash your creativity and keep your mind busy.
+- Arts and crafts – Whether it’s painting, drawing or scrapbooking, crafts are a great way to unleash your creativity and keep your mind busy.

-- Make some mocktails – I love making mocktails!
-Not only are they super fun to make, but they’re cheap, yummy and satisfy that itch.
+- Make mocktails – I love making mocktails!
+Not only are they super fun to make, but they’re cheap, yummy and satisfy the itch for booze.

 - Exercise – I find that having an evening exercise routine helps to calm down my cravings.
-Joining a class is a great idea too because not only does it give you that extra bit of motivation, but it’s also a perfect socialising opportunity!
+Joining a class is a great idea too because it gives you that extra bit of motivation.

 - Read a book – Create a to-be-read list and work your way through it.